-Success tips when doing business in Slovenia
+Success tips when doing business in Slovenia in 2021

 - As with most Western and Central European countries, punctuality is important, and lack of it shows lack of respect;

 - Gift exchange during a business meeting is not widely accepted, but foreigners are welcomed to bring a souvenir from their country;

 - Conservative attire is preferred by Slovenes, including predominantly dark suits.
 Provocative clothing for women is generally frowned upon;

 - Maintaining confident eye contact is important throughout the meeting.